Sup2point0/Assort/Yu-Gi-Oh/archetypes/Vapour-Eyes.md

 ## Strategics

 Since the Xyz Monsters cannot use their effects during the opponent’s turn, the focus of the deck is to protect them until your turn, when they can utterly dismantle the opponent’s board.
-The [rankup cards](#Rank-Up) are vital for protecting the ace from targeting effects, by ranking them up before the effect resoLevel es.
+The [rankup cards](#Rank-Up) are vital for protecting the ace from targeting effects, by ranking them up before the effect resolves.

 ### Weaknesses
 However, since with activated effects the deck can only protect from targeting effects, any form of non-targeting removal or crippling is deadly.
 Removing the Xyz Monsters from the field without sending them to the Graveyard prevents rankup cards that revive from the Grave from being used to make a comeback; banishing in particular is very problematic, as the archetype has few ways to recover them.

 To allow the Xyz Monsters of every Rank to be included, Extra Deck space is highly limited – 3 each of the base [Vapour-Eyes Lightning Dragon](#Lightning) and supportive [Vapour-Eyes Absolute Dragon](#Level-9-Dragons) already leaves only 9 slots, and with the 7 other Ranks of Lightning Dragons, only 2 free for other duplicates or tech picks.
 This can leave the deck rather fragile, as rankup chains could be broken.

-For instance, if a Vapour-Eyes Lightning Dragon is Summoned, and then ranken up into a Rank 10 Lightning Dragon, but that Monster is banished, and we have no other Rank 10 Lightning Dragons in the Extra Deck (due to lack of duplicates), rankup cards that rankup by +1 would not be able to rankup from Vapour-Eyes Lightning Dragon.
+For instance, if a Vapour-Eyes Lightning Dragon is Summoned, and then ranked up into a Rank 10 Lightning Dragon, but that Monster is banished, and we have no other Rank 10 Lightning Dragons in the Extra Deck (due to lack of duplicates), rankup cards that rankup by +1 would not be able to rankup from Vapour-Eyes Lightning Dragon.

 <br>